-Nginx 1.8 server and a reverse proxy server Docker image
+Nginx 1.8 server and a reverse proxy server container image

 This container image includes Nginx 1.8 server and a reverse server for OpenShift and general usage.